Official ballot language

 Sticking with Xcel also means that we’re subject to their power sourcing: Wherever they get their energy, that’s where our energy will come from.
 Critics of the deal argue that changes at the state level may soon give cities more flexibility in sourcing electricity.
 An Edie Hooton-sponsored bill introduced last year would allow municipalities to buy wholesale power from anywhere; it did not pass but is expected to be reintroduced.
 That would allow Boulder to meet its renewable goals without having to buy Xcel’s assets.

 Xcel’s goals are not Boulder’s.
 65-70% renewables by 2030 is still a ways off from 100%.
 With our own utility, proponents argue, we could be at 90% renewables on Day 1, based on recent bids received by the city, and 100% by 2030.
-(This depends on stranded costs, which could keep Boulder buying from Xcel for a few years; see more below.)
+(This depends on If Boulder splits from Xcel, the company will have extra power on its hands that it intended for the..., which could keep Boulder buying from Xcel for a few years; see more below.)

 There has also been criticism of the process.
-Both parties were brought to the table by councilman Bob Yates, who began meeting with Xcel’s Alice Jackson in January and soon looped in Mayor Sam Weaver.
+Both parties were brought to the Postponement of a motion, or a vote by councilman Bob Yates, who began meeting with Xcel’s Alice Jackson in January and soon looped in Mayor Sam Weaver.
 City staff got involved in April and the deal was more or less finalized mid-August.
 It was very fast, City Attorney Tom Carr said Aug.
 4 — “I would like a month to draft this agreement and we’re doing it in a matter of days.” — and details were being hashed out right up until city council finalized the ballot measures on Sept.
 1.

 Some worry that, in the rush, things are being overlooked.